HonSinsin/MonacoNET/README.md

+I am forked from op0x59/MonacoNET , thank a lot

 # Monaco.NET
 Monaco.NET is a C# Binding for the Monaco Editor.
 You can find the Original Monaco Editor (By Microsoft), here on github: https://github.com/Microsoft/monaco-editor